An in-depth look at the whole process

 Each individual part is mixed in this same fashion for a total of 5 mixes.
 This mixing process may take 30 to 45 minutes for an average 2.5 minute song.

-6. Finally, the 5 mixes are then converted to mp3 format for emailing to the customer.
+5. Finally, the 5 mixes are then converted to mp3 format and placed in my learning trax library.